BashPrime/metroid-prime-randomizer/src/client/src/assets/help-documents/faq.md

 We don't have a definitive answer for this, but we think it has to do with running the randomizer with an unclean Metroid Prime .iso file.

-You can use the [GameTDB page](https://www.gametdb.com/Wii/GM8E01) to see if your .iso file has a matching MD5 or SHA-1 checksum.
-If it matches, you have a clean file!
-If it doesn't, it's very possible your file is corrupted.
+You can verify if your base .iso file is clean by clicking the **Verify** button next to the Base ISO textbox in the Game Details page.

 ## The game crashes if I try to load a room, or open a door.